compsciencelab/torchmd-exp/README.md

-# Unsupervised Learning of Coarse-Grained Protein Force-fields
+# Top-down learning of coarse-grained protein force-fields with Graph Neural Networks
-This repository contains the associated code, data and tutorials for reproducing the paper "Unsupervised Learning of Coarse-Grained Protein Force-fields".
+This repository contains the associated code, data and tutorials for reproducing the paper "Top-down learning of coarse-grained protein force-fields with Graph Neural Networks".

 ## Installation